 Refugee or Asylum-Based Green Cards

 Refugees and asylum-seekers often come to the United States looking for protection from a dangerous situation in their home country.
 Once an individual has been granted refugee or asylum status, they may be eligible to apply for their green card.
 For refugees, they must apply for their green card within one year of being granted refugee status.
 For those who received asylum, they will be eligible for apply for their green card one year after that asylum grant.

 Obtaining a green card is a multi-step process.
 Typically, that process starts with preparing and submitting a series of applications with the government.
 Before you may be granted a green card, you must meet other guidelines and pass a criminal background check.

 If you believe you qualify, our experienced legal team can guide you through the application process.
 We help people in Roanoke and the surrounding region.
-Call us today at (540) 358-5593 to reserve a complimentary consultation.
+Call us today at (540) 358-5593 to reserve a consultation.